xmxnt/open-responses/docs/OpenAICompatibility.md

 ## Implementation Notes

-When using Chat Completions functionality through the Responses API, follow these best practices based on how the Masaic platform processes your requests:
+When using Chat Completions functionality through the Responses API, follow these best practices based on how the Open-Responses platform processes your requests:

 ### Input Structure Best Practices